fled5/app-shortcut-blocker/README.md

 Read more about the usage of the tools by pressing "What does it do" button.

-This tool was only tested in the desktop environment.
+This tool was only tested in the windows desktop environment.

-Auto-Start on boot only works for .exe file.
+## How 2 download:
 Download either: the code and run it or download the .exe file or download the source code and run it in the command, or any other platform.

-## How 2 download:

 Download the .exe and double click to run it.